Amit Kothari

 When to use which model

 I get asked this constantly in consulting.
-My guess is most teams will end up using two or three models, but here’s the honest breakdown.
+My guess is most teams will end up using two or three models, but here’s the full breakdown.

 Claude excels at: long documents, analysis, structured writing, code review, following complex instructions.
 Best for sustained reasoning over long context.
 If you need to upload three contracts and find the discrepancies, use Claude.